-Competition for Task Contracts will be solicited on a full and open competition basis using both price and, if required, technical evaluation criteria (see Paragraph 2.2.9).
+Competition for Task Contracts will be solicited on a full and open competition basis using price and, if required, technical evaluation criteria.
 Dependent upon the nature of the work, efforts will be made to solicit pricing on the basis of estimated quantities of standard units of work.
 This will facilitate pricing the follow-on work assignments.
 As an alternative to standard units of work, price competition may involve pricing estimated hours of various disciplines for which a requirement is anticipated.
 Architect/Engineering Task Orders are an exception; in accordance with standard procedures, A/E contracts will not be competitively priced.

 The technical evaluation criteria will be evaluated based on written submittals unless it is determined to also require oral presentations by short-listed firms.

-Examples of technical information that Contractors may be requested to submit for evaluation include: (i) recent experience with contracts of similar dollar value, (ii) evidence that they have the required specific technical capability and experience, (iii) technical proposal that describes how they will satisfy the Airports Authority's requirements as described in the Statement of Work, (iv) schedule of their current contracts (v) breakdown of their available equipment and workforce resources, (vi) the firm's latest financial statement, and (vii) evidence such as a letter from an acceptable surety showing that the firm will be able to obtain bonds in the required amounts.
+Examples of technical information that contractors may be requested to submit for evaluation include: i) recent experience with contracts of similar dollar value; ii) evidence that they have the required specific technical capability and experience; iii) a technical proposal that describes how they will satisfy the Airports Authority's requirements as described in the Statement of Work; iv) a schedule of their current contracts; v) a breakdown of their available equipment and workforce resources; vi) their latest financial statement; and vii) evidence. such as a letter from an acceptable surety, showing that the contractor will be able to obtain bonds in the required amounts.

-(2) Issuance of Task Order Orders
+(2) Issuance of Task Orders